MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 and information about any errors that might have occurred during the process of sending the e-mail statements.

-If you didn’t specify an e-mail address in the Receivables Management Setup window or if sending the status report by e-mail failed, Receivables Management will print the status report to the default printer and leave the status report file in the folder that you specified or in the default folder
+If you didn't specify an e-mail address in the Receivables Management Setup window or if sending the status report by e-mail failed, Receivables Management will print the status report to the default printer and leave the status report file in the folder that you specified or in the default folder